mozilla-services/autograph/README.md

     - id: appkey2
       privatekey: "MIGkAgEBBDC32Lv42JlmEnaPHe+UG6wtrG39vHZAQtvUPTPgJP8Bflfsy0T30Q/5AMXvh0EgFbigBwYFK4EEACKhZANiAAS74cJMSG3ZjlTcjBZl5pHnimoCxAM+XL3fjLy0FvStcQqyWkMacmAY3MqM4YxvyBNv5J+JJPAkskYVomQzk3/8La+D2UQuj6XuReTKJie8EppVvrXwMAjhSy5zsuq7/gI="
 ```

+Note that Autograph does not make any assumption as to how the public key is
+distributed.
+You can either serve it as a hardcoded public key to your clients,
+or use a public key infrastructure and have the pubkey in a X.509 certificate
+signed by a root CA. This is entirely up to you.

+### Authorizations

 Authorizations map an arbitrary username and key to a list of signers.
 The
 key does not need to be generated in any special way, but you can use the tool